Sblinn1/se_project_aroundtheus/README.md

 ### Overview

 Project 3, Around The U.S, is a webpage with a few different sections.
 We have a header, a profile, a cards section, and a footer.
 The header has the title image, the profile has our explorer, the cards have the photos of the different places around the U.S, and the footer has our copyright.
+The edit button in the profile is active and users can change the profile title and description.

 Link to website: https://sblinn1.github.io/se_project_aroundtheus/